sunknudsen/privacy-guides/how-to-self-host-a-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 #### Step 32: add VPN profile to iOS using Apple Configurator 2

-Unlock your iPhone and connect it to your Mac and open Apple Configurator 2.
+Unlock iPhone, connect it to Mac using USB cable and open Apple Configurator 2.

-In "All Devices", double-click on your iPhone, then "Add", and finally "Profiles".
+In "All Devices", double-click on iPhone, then "Add", and finally "Profiles".

-Select "Self-hosted strongSwan VPN.mobileconfig" and follow instructions on your iPhone.
+Select "Self-hosted strongSwan VPN.mobileconfig" and follow instructions on iPhone.

 On iOS, open "Settings", then "Profile Downloaded" and tap "Install"